The Asset Management Review: European Overview

 - units of other CISs provided that these meet certain conditions (essentially an equivalent level of protection for unitholders to that provided for unitholders of a UCITS);

 - deposits with credit institutions that can be withdrawn or are repayable on demand, or that mature in no more than 12 months.
-The relevant credit institution must either have its registered office inside the EU or in a third country where it is subject to prudential rules considered by the competent authorities of the UCITS' home state to be equivalent to the prudential requirements laid down in EU law (an approved credit institution);
+The relevant credit institution must either have its registered office inside the European Union or in a third country where it is subject to prudential rules considered by the competent authorities of the UCITS's home Member State to be equivalent to the prudential requirements laid down in EU law (an approved credit institution);

 - financial derivatives (which may be dealt with on a suitable regulated market or may be over-the-counter (OTC) derivatives), provided that these meet certain specified requirements; and

 - certain money market instruments that are not dealt on a regulated market but that are issued by entities meeting certain specified criteria (which essentially cover low-risk issuers such as central banks, issuers listed on certain regulated markets or issuers who meet certain minimum capital requirements).

 In addition to prescribing eligible investments, the UCITS regime includes rules on concentrations of investments so that all UCITS meet a minimum level of investment diversification.
 Those rules, which are relatively complex, include, for example, that a UCITS may invest no more than 5 per cent of its assets in transferable securities or money market instruments issued by any single body, or 20 per cent of its assets in deposits made with the same body.

 Like UCITS themselves, UCITS management companies must be authorised by the competent authorities of their home Member State, but once granted, such authorisation is valid throughout the EU.22